blainerb4/trader-app/README.md

-# Getting Started with Create React App
+# This is a Robinhood Clone built with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React.
+Material UI and Firebase are some of the dependencies used in this project.

+# Goal of the Project

+The goal of the project was to create an app with a similar UI to Robinhood.

+# Improvements

+Add dynamic chart, add buy/sell feature, sign up/login

 ## Available Scripts